TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/rules/guide.md

      1. Replaces Elite
    - Bastion
      1. Pilot has Elite badge
-     1. Pilot meets requirements to fly bastion
+     1. Pilot meets bastion fit requirements
      1. Pilot verified to have Abyssal damage modules
    - Shame
      1. Pilots who have flown with incorrect fits, need to be ship scanned before getting into fleet.